One Line Summary

-Exiled to Catalina Island, a disgraced LA detective catches a harbour murder that exposes paradise as a machine for money, secrets, and quiet violence.
+Exiled to Catalina Island, a disgraced detective investigates a harbour murder that exposes a closed paradise built on money, silence, and controlled violence.

 Opening Impression